Chapter 18 Experiment

 Consider an experiment where the assignment of the experimental variables has not gone perfectly.
 Although you, the experimenter, appropriately randomized and blocked, the experimental subjects did not always comply with your assignments.
 Unfortunately, there is often reason to suspect that the compliance itself is related to the outcome of the study.
 For example, sick subjects might be less likely to take their experimentally assigned aspirin.

-A hypothetical causal network describing the imperfect compliance aspirin experiment looks like Figure 18.4, with the value of aspirin determined both by the experimental intervention and the subject’s state of sickness.
+A hypothetical causal network describing the imperfect compliance aspirin experiment looks like Figure 18.4, with the value of aspirin

-In such a network, the model stroke ~ aspirin describes the total connection between aspirin and stroke.
-This includes three parts:
+In such a network, the model stroke

-1. the direct link aspirinstroke
+- the direct link

-2. the backdoor pathway through sickness
+- the backdoor pathway through

-3. the backdoor pathway through the covariates.
+- the backdoor pathway through the covariates.

 By including the covariates as explanatory variables in your model, you can block pathway (3).
 The experimental intervention has likely reduced the influence of backdoor pathway (2), but because the subjects may not comply perfectly with your assignment, you cannot be sure that your random assignment has eliminated it.